Optimization of Scoring Rules: Multi-dimensional Scoring Rules

 \subsection{Approximately Optimal Scoring Rules for General Distributions}

-When the distribution is not symmetric, \mos scoring rules may not be optimal for \Cref{eq:program}.
-However, we show that the optimal \mos scoring rule is approximately optimal for any asymmetric and possibly correlated distribution over a high dimensional rectangular space.
+In \Cref{subsec:optimal symmetric multi d}, we have shown that the \mos scoring rule is optimal for symmetric distributions.
+When the distribution is not symmetric, although the \mos scoring rule may not be optimal, we show that the optimal \mos scoring rule always outperforms the separate scoring rule.
+Moreover, there exists a \mos scoring rule that is an $8$-approximation to the optimal for any asymmetric and possibly correlated distribution over a high dimensional rectangular space, and the design of this approximately optimal scoring rule only requires the knowledge of the prior mean, not the distribution over posteriors.
+In the online appendix, we further relax this assumption and design approximately optimal scoring rules when the principal only have imprecise estimates of the prior mean.

-To show this, we symmetrize the distribution over posteriors, and construct a V-shaped scoring rule on the symmetrized distribution.
+To show the approximate optimality of \mos scoring rules, we symmetrize the distribution over posteriors, and construct a V-shaped scoring rule on the symmetrized distribution.
 This V-shaped scoring rule can be implemented as a \mos scoring rule on the original problem, which only requires the knowledge of prior mean.

 \begin{theorem} For any distribution $\marginalReport$ over posterior means in $\numasm$-dimensional rectangular report and state space $\reportspace = \statespace = \bigtimes_{i=1}^{\numasm}[a_i,b_i]$, the utility function $\util$ of optimal \mos scoring rule for \Cref{eq:program} achieves at least $\sfrac{1}{8}$ of the optimal objective value, i.e. $\objfunc(\utility, \marginalReport)\geq \sfrac{1}{8}\cdot \OPT(\marginalReport, \scorebound, \statespace)$. \end{theorem}